 The School offers a sibling discount on school fees of 5%.

 The School’s Bursaries broaden access by offering means-tested financial support with the payment of school fees to eligible families.
 Bursaries provide a discount of up to 100% on tuition fees.
-Parents who believe they might qualify for financial assistance are advised to firstly read our Bursary Policy.
+We have a useful introduction to our Bursaries on our Bursary Basics website page, here.
+Parents who believe they might qualify for financial assistance are advised to read our Bursary Policy.

 The value of the majority of scholarship awards is in the region of 10% of the fees.
 Awards in excess of 20% are made only in exceptional circumstances and in no case will a scholarship award exceed 50%.
 The School offers Music, Academic, Art, and Sport scholarships.

 © Copyright 2023 St. Albans School.
 All rights reserved.

 Website designed & built by Pistachio Design Ltd.